-Providers must participate in a process of training and education that increases cultural and linguistic competence and improves their ability to provide culturally and linguistically appropriate services to all persons living with HIV.
+Staff must participate in a process of training and education that increases cultural and linguistic competence and improves their ability to provide culturally and linguistically appropriate services to all PLWH.
 Although an individual's ethnicity is generally central to their identity, it is not the only factor that makes up a person's culture.
-Other relevant factors include gender, gender identity, language, religious beliefs, disability, sexual orientation, beliefs, and institutions.
+Other relevant factors include gender, language, religious beliefs, disability, sexual orientation, beliefs, and institutions.
 When providing culturally and linguistically competent services, it is important to acknowledge one's personal limits and treat one's client as the expert on their culture.
-If a service provider determines that they are not able to provide culturally or linguistically appropriate services, they must refer the client to another service provider that can meet the client's needs.
+If a practitioner determines that they are not able to provide culturally or linguistically appropriate services, they must be willing to refer the client to another practitioner or service provider that can meet the client's needs in accordance with their agency's referral policy and procedure.